Incremental Computing

 |---|---|---|

-| Batch Processing | Full recalculation each time, T+1 day-level delivery | As data volume grows, compute time and resources grow linearly, unable to meet near-real-time needs |
+| Batch Processing | Full recalculation each time, T+1 or day-level delivery | As data volume grows, compute time and resource usage grow linearly, making near-real-time delivery difficult. |

-| Streaming Processing | Resident service, row-by-row processing, second-level delivery | Requires understanding of complex concepts like Watermark/Window/Trigger; state storage expands as windows grow; Retraction handling is difficult |
+| Streaming Processing | Long-running service, row-by-row processing, second-level delivery | Requires complex concepts such as Watermark, Window, and Trigger; state storage expands as windows grow; Retraction handling is difficult. |

 Three Computing Paradigms Compared